AliaDonley/LotisBlue/README.md

 # DNA sequence Alignment

 I aligned the DNA sequence data to the updated PacBio _L. melissa_ genome.
 I used bwa-mem2 version #### (https://github.com/bwa-mem2/bwa-mem2)
-I had access to the already indexed reference genome done by Zach Gompert which can be found in: /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome
+I had access to the already indexed reference genome done by Zach Gompert which can be found in: /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome.

-#Softclipping Counting and Filtering of Real Dataset
+I set of the alignment using the submission script SubAlign......

+Which runs

+We used samtools (version ##) to sort and index the alignments.
+Following this, the .bam files for each population were merged using samtools (version ##).
+This was submitted using the shell script:

+Which runs:

+# Removing PCR duplicates
+We used samtools (version ##) to remove PCR duplicates following the standard protocol.
+I am using the default option (same as -m t) to measure positions based on template start/end.
+And I am using -r to not just mark but remove duplicates.
+The submission script is:

+Which runs:

+# MapDamage
+We ran all aligned and indexed samples through mapdamage2 to assess if the aDNA was contaminated.
+The data needed to be filtered before being run through mapdamage to eliminate noise.
+We did one run with all bases and one run where we filtered out the softclipped bases.
+To do this we used SubMapDamFork.sh

+Which runs MapDamFork.pl

 ##Counting Softclipping for real dataset